monci07/Voice-NN/README.md

 I will try to keep every thing explained in these README and in each notebook.

 As for now the project its in the second part.

+### First part
+All the information its  on the jupyter notebook.

+### Second part
+Right know the structured model makes a prediction of 70-80% accuracy with a 50-60% loss.
+I will try to make a way to make the numpy arrays into spectograms to get a lower loss at the time of training.